sformisano/vuetify-jet-validator/README.md

 ## The .api method

+While other methods are pretty straightforward, it may take a moment to realise what the .api is for, so here's a brief explanation.

-While other methods are pretty straightforward, One of the things you will likely need is a way to account for errors coming from the api that have to do with a specific field.
+One of the things you will likely need is a way to account for errors coming from the api that have to do with a specific field.
 The simplest example is the "email taken" error: while you can make sure a valid email is being sent to your api, you can't know whether an account already exists for that email or not until you submit it.